Cimoliopterus: Cimoliopterus dunni

 The tip of the snout in C. dunni is blunt.
 It is distinct in that the front surface of the jaw faces forwards and downwards, forming a 45° angle relative to the front part of the palate.
 Viewing the front end of C. dunni's snout from below the palate, it expands as it goes further back to a maximum width of 1.6 cm above the third pair of tooth sockets.
 It suddenly narrows to a minimum width of 1.5 cm at the level of the fourth pair of sockets.
 The width of the snout continues increasing hindward until it reaches a maximum of 1.8 to 1.9 cm at the broken part of the hind edge of the crest.
 An angle of 8° relative to the flat area of the rear part of the palate is presumed to be based on its front portion being reflected towards the back.
 An inflection point (the point where the surface changes) close to the level of the eighth tooth sockets can also be seen.

 C. dunni is distinct from C. cuvieri in that the first pair of tooth sockets is directed more downward than forward.
 The spaces between the tooth sockets measure a maximum of 11.5 mm toward the front, and a minimum of 1.6 mm towards the back.
 Since only a small replacement tooth is preserved in C. dunni, the texture of its teeth is unknown.
 While the crown (the part covered in enamel) of this tooth lacks striations, it is possible they appeared in more developed teeth.
 At less than 1 mm high, a narrow palatal ridge extends towards the front from the broken portion on the rear end of the premaxillary crest.

+Cimoliopterus colorhinus

+C. colorhinus has a unique combination of traits that distinguishes it from relative.
+The frontal expansion of the snout is well-developed and lacks a marked constriction at its end; there is a depression above the first pair of tooth sockets; the depression above the first tooth socket pair faces behind and below, a unique trait of this species, the second and third tooth sockets are large; and the fourth tooth socket is much smaller than the second and third.
+It differs from C. cuvieri because that species lacks an expansion at the front of the rostrum and a depression aboive the first pair of tooth sockets.
+The depression above the first tooth pair is shared with Uktenadactylus wadleighi, but in this form the depression is horizontally oriented.
+Seeley speculated that it was the attachment area for lips, but Rodrigues and Kellner questioned this in 2013 because pterosaurs had horny beaks.
+Since all the specimens are incomplete, it is uncertain if this species had a crest.